 Droga5 is a boutique creative agency with offices in the US and UK.
 Its outpost in New Zealand was sold back to local managers in 2012, and the original office in Australia was closed in 2015 as a result of poor performance.
 The agency was launched in 2006 by Dave Droga, former global chief creative officer at Publicis Worldwide.
 Its name reportedly comes from the label Droga's mother used to sew into his clothes as a child to identify them from those of his four older brothers.
 Droga5 remains independent, although it expanded with the help of private equity investment from selected financial partners.
 In summer 2013, the talent management giant William Morris Endeavor (now WME-IMG) acquired a 49% stake in Droga5 for a sum reported to be between $150m and $200m.
 Droga5 is widely admired for its creativity, sweeping the board at the Cannes Lions festival in 2011 with no less than three Grand Prix.
 That feat earned it numerous Agency of the Year accolades; Adweek named it US Agency of the Year again in 2012, and a 4th time in 2014.
 It was Independent Agency of the Year once more at Cannes in 2015 as a result of another haul of prizes, and AdAge's Agency of the Year.
 Adweek named it US Agency of the Year for 2016.
-Global revenues were around $126m, the bulk of that sum generated by the US office.
+It was Independent Agency of the Year for 2018 at the Effie Awards and the One Show.
+Global revenues are around $126m, the bulk of that sum generated by the US office.
 Dave Droga remains global creative chairman, with Sarah Thompson as CEO.
-In 2016, the agency quietly produced several ads for Hillary Clinton's election campaign.
+Neil Heymann was named as chief creative officer in 2018.
 Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which clients does Droga5 handle?
 Find out more from the Adbrands Account Assignments database